mauro3/Parameters.jl/README.md

 pp2 = PhysicalPara(pp; cw=.11e-7, rw=100.)
 # make one afresh with some non-defaults
 pp3 = PhysicalPara{Float32}(cw=77, day= 987)

+# It's possible to use @asserts straight in the type-def.
+(Note, as
+# usual, that for mutables, these asserts can be violated by updating
+# the fields.)
+@with_kw immutable PhysicalPara2{R}
+    rw::R = 1000.; @assert rw>0
+    ri::R = 900.
+    @assert rw>ri # Note that the placement of assertions is not
+                  # relevant.
+(They are moved to the constructor.
+end

 # Custom inner constructors:
 @with_kw immutable MyS{R}